 ECE community concerns about Transitional Kindergarten and related changes to teacher qualification

-While the opportunity to reform teacher requirements seems promising, many concerns about current proposals have been raised in ECESF and broader ECE community conversations.
-A series of focus group sessions were held in early March 2022, facilitated by Glenn Price, on the proposed requirements for the CTC PK-3 Specialist Credential Teaching Performance Expectations (TPEs)
+While the opportunity to reform teacher requirements offers the possibility to make needed changes, many concerns about current proposals have been raised in ECESF and broader ECE community conversations.

 ECESF community discussions have highlighted these concerns:

 - Educational requirements are consistently put ahead of, or talked about separately from lack of funding for adequate compensation.
 ECESF sees the lack of funding as the cause of ongoing churn in the ECE workforce.
 Investments in professional development fly right out the door as teachers who have not inherited a home, worked in a high paid previous field so can fund their current work, are partnered with someone who can support them, or just so love the work that they stick it out without any certainty of what they’ll do if their hit with an emergency medical condition, let alone vacation or retirement.
 (All real life scenarios shared in community conversations about what allows you to teach.)
 Adequate compensation is the cornerstone of any educational investment—and must be central to any further planning for professional development and requirements

 - Multiple-subject and “academic” focused requirements are being pushed down rather than an integrated care & learning practicum being pushed up.
 Educational pathways are centered on multiple-subject or other coursework inappropriate for 0-5, without significant options of unit-based professional development at child development sites, competency evaluations, or paid release time for ECE educators.
 The current depth of child development knowledge held by the ECE workforce will be less able to meet new requirements and lead with their child development expertise, an area where they have more practice.